Talent 2030 Dashboard

 Each year the Dashboard is accompanied by a Dashboard report, which sets out the sources of evidence for the Dashboard.

 What are the Targets?

-"I support the National Centre for Universities and Businesses’ target of doubling the number of female engineering graduates by 2030."
+"I support the National Centre for Universities and Business’ target of doubling the number of female engineering graduates by 2030."

 Prime Minister David Cameron at Prime Minister's Questions

 By the year 2030:

 - 25% of Engineering and Technology postgraduates in the UK should be women

 - 30% of Engineering and Technology undergradutes in the UK should be women

 - 30% of students studying A-Level Physics should be girls